Glendale Police Recruitment - Employment Process

 STEP 2: The Physical Assessment Exam

-The physical assessment exam consists of a 1.5 mile run in 14:59 minutes; a minimum of 28 sit-ups in one minute and a minimum of 19 push-ups in an unlimited amount of time.
+The physical assessment exam consists of a 1.5 mile run in 13:59 minutes or less; a minimum of 28 sit-ups in one minute and a minimum of 19 push-ups in an unlimited amount of time.
 Each area is a pass/fail component.
 If you fail any portion of the physical assessment exam, you will be eliminated from the testing process.

-Candidates who successfully pass the physical assessment exam will be invited to attend a scheduled oral board interview and written essay.
-Invited applicants will be notified via email, mail and/or telephone.
+Candidates who successfully pass the physical assessment exam may be invited to attend a scheduled oral board interview and written essay.
+Only the most qualified applicants after the initial testing will be invited and applicants will be notified via email, mail and/or telephone.

 **Qualified lateral applicants are exempt from taking the initial physical assessment exam.**